Fluoride Treatment FAQ

 Modern dental x-rays are very safe.
-Our state-of-the-art digital equipment exposes your child to a much lower radiation level than traditional film x-rays.
+Our state-of-the-art digital equipment exposes your child to a much lower radiation level than the traditional film x-rays of the past.

-The amount of radiation exposure a person receives by spending a weekend at the beach, living in a brick house all year, or flying on a cross country flight exceeds the amount of radiation exposure from our equipment.
+The amount of radiation exposure a person receives by spending a weekend at the beach, living in a brick house all year, or on a cross-country flight exceeds the amount of radiation exposure from our equipment.

 How often do children need X-rays?